clvrk/vellum/README.md

 stop <time in seconds>                Schedules a server shutdown and notifies players
                                       in-game

-reload papyrus                        Reloads the previously specified (or default)
+reload vellum                         Reloads the previously specified (or default)
                                       configuration file
 ```

 ## Disclaimer!
 Read before using!
 Use this tool at **your own risk**!
 When using this software you agree to not hold us liable for any corrupted save data or deleted files.
 Make sure to configure everything correctly and thoroughly!

-If you find any bugs, please report them on the issue tracker here on GitHub, our dedicated [Discord server](https://discord.gg/J2sBaXa) or send me an [e-mail](mailto:clarkx86@outlook.com?subject=GitHub%3A%20papyrus-automation).
+If you find any bugs, please report them on the issue tracker here on GitHub, our dedicated [Discord server](https://discord.gg/J2sBaXa) or send me an [e-mail](mailto:clarkx86@outlook.com?subject=GitHub%3A%20vellum).